All Episodes

 And that makes them uncomfortable with Bush's manliness.

-They're threatened by it.
+They're threatened by it because manly men lead.

 They may not ask for directions all the time, but they lead.

-They are confident in their own beliefs, they take risks to assert those beliefs.
+They are confident in their own beliefs.

-If I may throw myself in this category, like I courageously and bravely against amazing opposition and odds, stuck to my position on the ports deal.
+If I may throw myself in this category, like I courageously and bravely, against amazing opposition and odds, stuck to my position on the ports deal.

 See, unmanly men, wimps, men that have been cowed, men that have been feminized, wait for the safety of consensus.

-Well, I was only I was only doing what the poll, but I was only doing what American people wanted.
+I was only doing what American people wanted.

 Now, who's manly and who's not?

-This new president on 24 is this he's totally cowed, and he's cracking up now, and it isn't gonna be long before the vice president and the Secretary of Homeland Defense actually conduct a coup to take over the government and CTU.
+And it isn't going to be long before the vice president and the secretary of homeland defense actually conduct a coup to take over the government and CTU.

 But it's a great, it's a great example.